-This Procedure applies to sex-based harassment occurring under the College's education program or activity.
+This Procedure applies to sex discrimination occurring under the College's education program or activity in the United States.
 Conduct that occurs under the College's education program or activity includes but is not limited to conduct that occurs in a building owned or controlled by the College or by a student organization that is officially recognized by the College and conduct that is subject to the College's disciplinary authority.
-The College has an obligation to address a sex-based hostile environment under its education program or activity, even when some conduct alleged to be contributing to the hostile environment occurred outside the College's education program or activity or outside the United States.
+The College has an obligation to address a sex discrimination under its education program or activity, even when some conduct alleged to be contributing to the hostile environment occurred outside the College's education program or activity or outside the United States.

 This Policy is only applicable to alleged incidents that occur after August 1, 2024.
-For alleged incidents of sex based harassment occurring prior to August 1, 2024, the policy and procedures in place at the time of the alleged incident apply.
+For alleged incidents of sex discrimination occurring prior to August 1, 2024, the policy and procedure in place at the time of the alleged incident apply.

-If the alleged conduct does not meet the definition of sex-based harassment under these Procedures, the College will provide supportive measures when reasonably available and when possible take prompt action to provide for the safety and well-being of the Complainant and the broader campus community.
+If the alleged conduct does not meet the definition of sex discrimination under these Procedures, the College will provide supportive measures when reasonably available, and when possible take prompt action to provide for the safety and well-being of the Complainant and the broader campus community.